-2.2.2.3 Continued development, maintenance and promotion of the Regional MPA Database

-23. Through the implementation of the project EBM-DSS (UNEP(DEPI)/CAR WG.42/INF.13), the CaMPAM database was restructured and expanded to include information on one thousand and sixty-nine (1069) marine and coastal MPAs from forty-four (44) countries throughout the WCR.
+2.2.2.3 Continued development, maintenance and promotion of the Regional MPA Database database was restructured and expanded to include information on one thousand and sixty-nine (1069) marine and coastal MPAs from forty-four (44) countries throughout the WCR.
 The database will be transferred by the SPAW Secretariat to the Cartagena Convention's UN website and will continue to be updated under the ACP-MEAs III project.